-5 OPM will review your disputed claim request and will use the information it collects from you and us to decide whether our decision is correct based on the terms of the contract.
+5 OPM will review your disputed claim request and will use the information it collects from you and us to decide whether our decision is correct.
 OPM will send you a final decision within 60 days.
 There are no other administrative appeals.